jberkel/sms-backup-plus/README.md

 Tested with Android 1.5 - 2.2.

-### Droid X
+### Users of Opera Mini / Droid X / non-standard browsers

-*Important:* Motorola Droid X is currently not fully supported, there appears to be a browser bug which breaks the authorisation process, so connecting your Gmail account via XOAuth is not possible.
+*Important:* Some browsers / handsets which ship with non-standard browsers are currently not fully supported, there appears to be a problem which breaks the authorisation process, so connecting your Gmail account via XOAuth is not possible.

-There are two possible workarounds:
+Some possible workarounds:

+  * Use the stock Android browser for the authentication (you can switch back afterwards)
-  * Install a 3rd party browser (Dolphin HD has been reported to work)
+  * Droid X: install a 3rd party browser (Dolphin HD has been reported to work)
   * Use plain text authentication (Advanced Settings - Server Settings), use your gmail address as username and supply your password

 SMS Backup+ is available for free in the market, there will never be a pro / paid version.